 Symmetric Key Systems

-In a symmetric key system, everyone accessing the data has the same key.
+Everyone accessing the data in a symmetric key system has the same key.
 Keys that encrypt and decrypt messages must also remain secret to ensure privacy.
 While it's possible for this to work, securely distributing the keys to ensure proper controls are in place makes symmetric encryption impractical for widespread commercial use.

 Asymmetric Key Systems